rubby911/Rock-paper-scissors-game/README.md

 # Rock-paper-scissors-game

- This is part of the biuld to learn innovative project.
+This is part of the build to learn innovative project.
 A proud student of theodinproject.